BIMit/ModelAPI/doc/repository-services-01/model_service_update.md

 *description* | Freely updateable
 *domain_id* | The model will be reassigned to an **existing** domain in same project.
 *domain_name* | If  domain autocreate is enabled, the model will be assigned to a **new** domain in same project.
 If domain name exists, the model will be reassigned to found domain in stead.
-*model_name* | If **name locking** is used, the name cannot be changed.
+*model_mime_type* | Enforce a MIME type for this model, or set to emty string to cancel enforcement *model_name* | If **name locking** is used, the name cannot be changed.
 If not, it is freely updateable *model_type* | If model is stored as **file/blob** this field is freely updateable.
 If the model is stored according to an implemented database schema like IFC or similar, the type cannot be changed
 *schema_url*| Freely updateable